BelT26/RedundancyCalculator/README.md

 ## Employee file
 The functions in the employee.py file serve one of 3 purposes:  To calculates the redundancy due, submit an application or to retrieve stored data about an existing application from google sheets.

-To submit an application or view it's status please use the name REBECCA LANE and the payroll number 2783.
+To submit an application or view it's status I would suggest using the name REBECCA LANE and the payroll number 2783.
-Alternative logins can be found on the Google staff worksheet although some have already submitted applications!
+Alternative logins can be found on the Google staff worksheet screenshot above.
+The following have already submitted applications: Stuart Blunt, Sam Callahan, Julie Jones, Sarah White, Amanda Latimer, Brian Wilson.

 ### Reduncancy calculation